Skip to content

 Key Features to Evaluate in a PE CRM

-• Deal stage customization that maps to your actual process, not a generic funnel
+• Deal stage customization that maps to your actual process, not a generic sales funnel

-• Contact relationship mapping (who knows whom, and how warm the connection is)
+• Contact relationship mapping (who knows whom, and how warm the connection is, across the whole firm, not just one person's inbox)

 • Email and calendar integration (a CRM requiring manual entry will not get used)